Safe-DS/DSL/docs/language/common/parameters.md

 These are the syntactic elements:

-- The name of the parameter (here `optionalParameter`).
+- The name of the parameter (here `#!sds optionalParameter`).
 This can be any combination of upper- and lowercase letters, underscores, and numbers, as long as it does not start with a number.
-However, we suggest to use `lowerCamelCase` for the names of parameters.
+However, we suggest to use `#!sds lowerCamelCase` for the names of parameters.
 - A colon.
-- The [type][types] of the parameter (here `Int`).
+- The [type][types] of the parameter (here `#!sds Int`).
 - An equals sign.
-- The default value of the parameter (here `1`).
+- The default value of the parameter (here `#!sds 1`).
 This must be a constant expression, i.e. something that can be evaluated by the compiler.
 Particularly [calls][calls] usually do not fulfill this requirement.

 ## Complete Example

-Let us now look at a full example of a [segment][segments] called `doSomething` with one [required parameter](#required-parameters) and one [optional parameter](#optional-parameters):
+Let us now look at a full example of a [segment][segments] called `#!sds doSomething` with one [required parameter](#required-parameters) and one [optional parameter](#optional-parameters):

 ```sds
 segment doSomething(requiredParameter: Int, optionalParameter: Boolean = false) {